abdulraquib1/currency-conversion-service/Readme.md

 # Spring Cloud : Currency-Conversion-Service

+** Overview of features **
+* Use Rest Template to invoke other Rest Service
+* Use properties to load the URL
+* Use Feign client to invoke other Service
+* Use of Ribbon client for load balancing
-** Demonstrates reading properties from application.properties **
+* Demonstrates reading properties from application.properties *

 ** Uses Springboot 2.2.4.RELEASE **
 ** Currency Conversion Service 8100, 8101, 8102, ... **

 **  http://localhost:8100/currency-converter/from/USD/to/INR/quantity/1000 - uses Rest Template **

 **  http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/1000 -use Feign Client**

 **  http://localhost:8100/h2-console/ **

 ```
-Overview of features
-* Use Rest Template to invoke other Rest Service
-* Use properties to load the URL
-* Use Feign client to invoke other Service
-* Use of Ribbon client for loadbalancing

 //For Fiegn client
 Step 1